NDA-Software/socket-actions/README.md

 ## Description

-This is still a work in progress.
 The objective is to create an easy to use with little to no configuration WebSocket package (running on top of [ws](https://www.npmjs.com/package/ws)) to run with an object oriented structure to allow routing of WebSocket messages.

 ## Classes